 But for me, I’ve realised, the happy tears also come in recognition of everything that has happened up to that moment, and made that moment matter – and here is where life on the move offers a truly unique opportunity.

 If we’d stayed at home over the last ten years, all other things being equal, I probably wouldn’t believe that it had been x number of years since I saw a former colleague, and then, wouldn’t think too much of it, if we lived in the same town and could meet for coffee ‘sometime soon’.
 I might have lost track of when we bought our house, or when a friend moved to another city.
+The passage of events would have blurred over time.

-The emotion I do feel at those threshold moments, at those goodbyes, is never despair for geographical separation.
+The emotion I feel at those threshold moments, at those goodbyes, is never despair for geographical separation.
 It’s joy for what has been, and joy for having a moment set aside to savour it, to pay tribute to how someone has been important over recent years.

 There’s gratitude too, that I am able to have that moment in which to pause and reflect on the intensity of an expat friendship, and that the friendship will in most cases continue across continents.